-Raising a multi-lingual family has certainly its benefits and share of challenges.
+Raising a multi-cultural family has certainly its benefits and share of challenges.
 The exposure to different languages means exposure to different mindsets and ultimately a broader way of thinking.
 But it also has its share of challenges.
 I for one, come from such a family, but that’s a story I will get into another time.
 This post is all about my friend Rona, an expat from Israel and a cool mother of two lovely children, Alma and Ari who agreed to be interviewed and share with us her experience in raising a multi-lingual family in Greece.

 Rona first came to Greece in 2004, studied for a year and worked in her father’s business enterprise.
 Her first visit lasted three years, apparently good ones judging from the way her eyes literally lit up as she recalled so fondly of the “golden years.”
 That’s how she referred to them.

 What was it like for you?

 I loved it!
 I had such a good time.
 I made lots of good friends.
 Everything felt as if it was booming.
 I felt really safe, even when walking four or five in the morning in the streets after a night out and no one ever bothered me.